Frequently Asked Questions

 Do you use traditional cement in your products?

-No. Throughout the years, we have developed our own Biocement® material that we use for our products.
-It performs like traditional cement and concrete but produces less CO₂.
+No. Throughout the years, we have developed our own Biocement® that we use for our products and services.
+It performs like traditional cement and concrete but is made with biology!

 What products do you offer?